-The annual Great Backyard Bird Count, now in its 22nd year, is set to take place February 15-18, 2019.
+The annual Great Backyard Bird Count, now in its 23rd year, is set to take place February 14–17, 2020.
 During this popular citizen science event, people from all over the world head outdoors to count birds and the data are used by scientists to track the health of bird populations.
-Register here.

 With appropriate social distancing measures, watching birds can be a safe and pleasant activity to engage in during the Covid-19 global pandemic, and participating in the bird count is free and easy.
-You just have to commit to counting birds for as little as 15 minutes (or as long as they wish) on one or more days of the four-day event and report their sightings online at birdcount.org.
-Anyone can take part in the Great Backyard Bird Count, from beginning bird watchers to experts, and you can participate from your backyard, or anywhere in the world.
+You just have to commit to counting birds for as little as 15 minutes (or as long as you wish) on one or more days of the 4-day event and report your sightings online at the event’s website.
+Anyone can take part in the Great Backyard Bird Count, from beginning bird watchers to experts, and you can do the count from your backyard or anywhere in the world.
 It’s a great way to burn off some of those of extra calories from eating chocolate on Valentine’s Day.
 Learn more about how to participate here.

-Participating in the 2019 Great Backyard Bird Count involves three easy steps.
+To join the 2020 Great Backyard Bird Count, just follow these three easy steps.

 2. Spend some time counting birds on the weekend of the event at the location of your choice, such as your backyard or a local park.
 The minimum amount of time required is 15 minutes, but you can count for longer if you wish.
 During your count, simply record the start and end time, location, and number and types of birds that you see.
 You can perform counts in multiple locations too.
 Just be sure to submit separate checklists for each location.

 3. The last step involves uploading your data to the event’s website.
 This step usually only takes a few minutes to complete.
 While you’re visiting the website, check out the live map that displays dots in the various locations where people have uploaded a checklist.
 It’s fun to watch the data pour in from all over the world.